bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 MariaDB has a standard Windows installer.
 It's ok to select a the default install options.
-The rest of this documentation assumes assume you have installed MySQL into :file:`C:\\mysql`.
+The rest of this documentation assumes assume you have installed MariaDB into :file:`C:\\mysql`.
 Adjust paths appropriately if not.

 Linux/Mac OS X
 --------------